clouducate/awsvpcb/README.md

 INTRODUCTION
 #
 AWSVPCB (AWS Virtual Private Cloud Builder) is a set of BASH Shell scripts designed to create a small enterprise IT-like environment in AWS to provide college-level students with hands-on experience individually working on IT problems.
+These scripts have evolved over time and all of the recent updates have focused on their use within the AWS Academy Learner Lab.
+The scripts still support running outside of the AWS Academy Learner, but the default configurations would be need to be adjusted.
 These scripts work in conjunction with the Havoc Circus utility which provides AWS images (AMIs) with pre-loaded applications and a method for automatically changing the environment for assignment purposes.
-These scripts were originally developed by Norbert Monfort and Robert Fortunato for the CTS-4743 Enterprise IT Troubleshooting course taught at FIU (Florida International University) in Miami, Florida.
-However, these scripts and the associated Havoc Circus C#.Net packages are open source and free to be used for any purpose.
-These two components make up what is called the "Clouducate Suite", which we would like to see expand to include additional tools in the future.
-Included in this repository is a presentation (Clouducate.pdf) which explains and provides an introduction to AWSVPCB and Havoc Circus.
+These scripts were originally developed by Norbert Monfort and Robert Fortunato for the CTS-4743 Enterprise IT Troubleshooting course taught at FIU (Florida International University) in Miami, Florida in 2019.
+However, these scripts are open source and free to be used for any purpose.
+These scripts, the associated AMIs and applications they house make up what is called the "Clouducate Suite", which we continue to work on.
+Included in this repository is a presentation (Clouducate.pdf) which explains and provides an introduction to AWSVPCB and Havoc Circus and the awsvpcb-setup script with instructions (awsvpcb-setup & awsvpcb-setup instructions.docx) which allows for professors to use the scripts "as is" while still getting support from a central administrator.
 The rest of this document will focus on AWSVPCB.
 #
 #
 #